somratking420/currency/README.md

 ## Swift

-This project is written in the Apple Swift version 2.1.1.
+This project is written in Swift 3.

 ## Motivation